Upgrade your BBQ with a black bean and quinoa burger.

 - ½ cup fresh parsley

-- 2 cups cooked quinoa, that has been thoroughly cooled. (from above)
+- 2 cups quinoa cooked & cooled (from above)

 - First, make quinoa: bring water and quinoa to a boil, then reduce heat and cook covered for about 10 minutes, until all water is absorbed.
 Let cool completely.